SylvanB/chip8-rs/README.md

 - Implement the rest of the instructions
 - Implement a display
   - For the emulators output
+    - WIP: Able to write sprites from arbitary memory locations to display using `drw` instruction
   - For viewing the internal state of the CPU
+    - Semi-completed.
+Currently able to view internal state of Memory/Display/CPU via `DebugDisplay.view_state()`
 - Support for the timers
 - Support for the Chip-8 16 key keyboard
 - Execution control